Bishop Minerva Carcaño

 San Francisco Episcopal Area

-Bishop Minerva Garza Carcaño is the Resident Bishop of the San Francisco Area, which includes the California-Nevada Conference in the Western Jurisidiction of The United Methodist Church.
+Bishop Minerva Garza Carcaño was elected to the episcopacy in 2004 by the Western Jurisdictional Conference.
+She is currently the Resident Bishop of the San Francisco Area, which includes the California-Nevada Conference in the Western Jurisdiction of The United Methodist Church.

 She was elected to the episcopacy in 2004 by the Western Jurisdictional Conference of the United Methodist Church, the first Hispanic female ever elected bishop.
 She was assigned to the Phoenix Area on September 1, 2004.
 After 8 years, she was assigned to the Los Angeles Area in 2012.
 In 2016, she was assigned to the San Francisco Area.